ConnexonSystems/dockex/README.md

 ![Dockex MNIST Experiment progress](docs/dockex_mnist_experiment_progress.gif)

+__Demo:__ The GIF above shows a Dockex cluster running on Google Cloud Platform composed of 16 VMs with 192 CPU cores, 759 GB of RAM, and 16 GPUs (4 T4's, 4 P100's, and 8 K80's).
+An MNIST experiment is executed that trains and evaluates 99 logistic regression models, 135 k-nearest neighbor models, 33 random forest models, and 54 convolutional neural network models.
+The GIF is rendered at 2x actual speed.

 ## Under Development:

 This is a pre-release version of Dockex that is under active development.
 Please consider this version experimental.